How to set up Claude Code and Codex CLI for iOS development

 What this is and isn’t

 FlowDeck is the build and observation layer.
-Claude Code writes the code.
+Claude Code/Codex write the code.
 FlowDeck handles everything between writing code and knowing whether it worked.

 Code signing and provisioning still need Xcode’s one-time setup.
 After that, Xcode stays closed.